-The 8th semester introduces the students to profile courses.
-The profile courses will discuss value creation and how unique features can be integrated in physical products.
-The teaching will be strongly related to the research area of experienced design.
+The 1st semester introduces the students to profile courses.
+The profile courses discuss value creation and how unique features can be integrated in physical products.
+The teaching is strongly related to the research area of experienced design.

-The students will gain knowledge and techniques of human-centered research in experience design and extend the strategic experience design approach across the entire value network.
-Designing a stakeholder-focused value co-creation process from a strategic perspective is one of the main issues which is covered the 8th and 9th semesters.
+The students gain knowledge and techniques of human-centred research in experience design and extend the strategic experience design approach across the entire value network.
+Designing a stakeholder-focused value co-creation process from a strategic perspective is one of the main issues which are covered in the profile courses.